interstellar-hitchhiker/MASALA.github.io/README.md

    - Specify the duration (hours and minutes) for each exam.
    - Allocate reading time if applicable.
    - Set the start time for each exam.
-   - When using accommodations, the accommodation percentage is not displayed; only the finalized end time is shown.
-The 30- and 5-minute warnings apply to the original exam times, with the accommodation time added at the end.
-This setup assumes that special needs and non-special needs students are sharing the same room, with the 30- and 5-minute warnings communicated orally to the individual with accommodations.
-If special needs students use a separate room, create a single column for each student and each exam, entering the specific percentage needed for each student (e.g., English B P1 (Smith) and Chemistry P3 SL (Kim)).
-This allows individuals to see the original exam durations and times, as well as their updated end time based on their accommodation.
-Future iterations could update this section to reorder the static column rows so accommodations are above the start time, and automatically update the 30-minute, 5-minute, and end times based on the accommodation percentage.
+   - When using accommodations, the accommodation percentage is applied directly to the end time.
+The 30-minute and 5-minute warnings are adjusted based on the updated end time.
+If the user checks "N/A" for accommodations, the schedule reverts to the original exam durations and times.
 5. **View and Export Schedule**:
    - Click on "Export to Excel" to export the schedule to an Excel file.
-   - Click on "Finalized Table Web View" to see a finalized view of the schedule with live updates.
+   - Click on "Finalized Schedule Display" to see a finalized view of the schedule with live updates.
    - Click on "Save Schedule" to keep an offline .json version of the completed table with subject names and time details to load and display at a later date.
    - Click on "Load Schedule" to upload a saved .json file and display the exam(s) with subject names and time details already to go.